JanDC/twig-wrapper/README.md

-# TwigWrapper
+# twig-wrapper-provider
-Service which applies post processing to rendered twig templates
+Silex provider which wraps twig rendering and allows for post processing